ericmathison/articles/understaning-require-in-ruby.md

 single gem's lib directory was on the load path.

-Slightly unrelated to the topic of this article but perhaps also interesting to note is that RubyGems will also add the contents of a gem's bin directory to the UNIX `$PATH` variable so that a gem's executables can be run from the terminal.
+Slightly unrelated to the topic of this article but perhaps also interesting to note is that RubyGems will also add a gem's bin directory to the UNIX `$PATH` variable so that a gem's executables can be run from the terminal.

 Understanding `load`
 --------------------